Cape Town is South Africa’s capital of cool.

 10. Drive The Scenic Coast To Cape Point

-The Cape Town Travel site has heaps of useful articles and tips about travel to the Mother City.
+The Cape Town Travel site has lots of useful articles and tips about travel to the Mother City.

 Thanks to South African Tourism for supporting my visit.